rar0n/rarons-TTS-Reader/README.md

 ### Note
 Settings are kind of experimental / tests.
 Some might not be that useful.

-You might want to set all types of pauses to 0 (maybe except paragraph pauses?)
+As said, you might want to set most of these to 0 (maybe except paragraph pauses?), maybe even chunk minimum sizing.
 - Speech might be a bit slow with default pauses, as all pauses will be **additional** to pauses that the TTS engine (KoboldCpp) makes, but only at each chunk (sentence) ends.